Twicefred/Writing/Innocent Blue/Innocent Chapter One.md

 "Pat must have barely gotten started here," Francis said as they stepped into the living room.
 Ricard flicked a light switch, letting a cheap glass chandelier illuminate the room.
 "She said she wanted to pack up all the furniture and store it..."
 Francis trailed off, standing in the centre of the room.

-"How do you-" Ricard began, but Francis interrupted him.
+"How are you-" Ricard began, but Francis interrupted him.

 "This was her favourite spot," Francis said, pointing to a well-worn chintz armchair.
 "She always sat there to read."
 He ran a paw over the cloth, brushing tufts of dust to the floor.
 "It's the only place in the house where you get evening sun through a window at the right angle."